-The sex image of a movie star is defined, shaped and promoted, among other things, by the kinds of screen ladies he is paired with.
-For the most part, John Wayne’s leading ladies were not Hollywood’s sex goddesses.
+The sex image of a movie star is defined, shaped and promoted, among other things, by the kind–and quality–of the screen ladies he is paired with.

-Early on, a frequent lady was Claire Trevor, with whom John Wayne made three films, Stagecoach, Allegheney Uprising,” and Dark Command.”
-Many remember them as a team because of the importance of Stagecoach to Wayne’s sex appeal and future career.
+Early on, a frequent screen lady of John Wayne was Claire Trevor, with whom he made three films, “Stagecoach,” “Allegheny Uprising,” and Dark Command.”
+Many viewers remember them as a team because of the importance of the 1939 “Stagecoach” to the formation of Wayne’s sex appeal and future career.

 Maureen O’Hara: Wayne’s Favorite Partner

 The chemistry between Wayne and Maureen O’Hara worked well from the start, on screen and off–they became close friends.

 Wayne described O’Hara her as his favorite screen lady, “a big, lusty, wonderful gal,” in short “my kind of gal.”
 And she regarded him as “the softest, kindest, warmest, most loyal human being I’ve ever known.”

 Their relationship was like “brother and sister,” O’Hara said.
 They were often mistaken as a romantic pair off screen because of their five films together.
 O’Hara promoted his public image whenever she could: “Wayne is not interested in anything less than l00 percent woman because he’s 100 percent man.”
 Or “Duke is what the world thinks the American male is, and what a shame they’re not.”
 O’Hara said she could not count “the number of places I’ve been where they’ve asked me about Duke,” and that “men want to know as much about him as women.”